goreleaser/goreleaser/www/docs/customization/nfpm.md

     Learn more about the [name template engine](/customization/templates/).

 !!! info
-    Fields marked with "overridable" can be overriden for any format.
+    Fields marked with "overridable" can be overridden for any format.

 ## A note about Termux